‘Vikings’ Season 5: How Does Rollo’s Return Tie In With The History Books?

 There are many differing stories involving Rollo and his place of origin.
 He has been considered of either Norwegian or Danish in many medieval texts, including the Icelandic sagas about the Vikings (who give him a Norwegian heritage).
 Either way, he is considered as a helpful bridge between maintaining the peace between the Vikings and the French, something that is no quite true in the TV series.

 Historically, Rollo was given a section of Frankia known as Normandy.
 His followers were later called Normans and were known for their significant military accomplishments.
-Rollo’s great-great-great grandson, William the Conqueror, was also known as leader of the army that led the Norman conquest of England.
+Rollo’s great-great-great grandson, William the Conqueror, was also known as the leader of the army that led the Norman conquest of England.
 This conquest involved a Viking king, King Harald III of Norway, commonly known as Harald Hardrada.
 So, could this be the avenue History are taking in regard to having Rollo return in Season 5 of Vikings?

 Another interesting thing to note is Rollo’s parentage.
 While it is unclear exactly who his parents were, with various sources listing different lineage, there is a tentative tie between Rollo and Harald Fairhair (known as King Harald Finehair in the TV series).
 The Life of Gruffydd ap Cynan by an anonymous Welsh author in the 12th century makes the claim that Rollo and Fairhair were brothers.